 High CBD Content Could Trigger a False-Positive

-If you use hemp-based CBD products, you should be aware that these products legally contain small traces of THC (0.3%).
-What does this mean?
-Consuming very high levels of hemp-based CBD products – from 1000 and 2000 mg/day could likely trigger a false-positive drug test result.
-Despite this, even extreme doses of daily CBD intake would less than likely surpass the federal limit of 50 nanograms THC metabolite per milliliter of urine.
-Keep in mind that any CBD positive drug test result would be as a result of small traces of THC in your body, and not CBD.
+Keep in mind that any CBD positive drug test result would be due to small traces of THC in your body, not CBD.
 While some tests are being developed to help detect CBD in your system, most employers have not embraced the idea, at least not until we have the CBD industry regulated by the federal government.